Employer of Record Romania

 Usually, the process is easy, but it can get complicated for a new business looking forward to expanding its operations in a foreign country.
 Therefore, we help our clients as their Employer of record Romania to make the process easy.

 Individual income tax – The Individual Income Tax depends upon their residence status.
-Typically, the individuals are liable to pay income tax on their global income, but non-Romanian tax residents have to pay the tax on their income generated within the country.
+Typically, individuals are liable to pay income tax on their global income, but non-Romanian tax residents have to pay the tax on their income generated within the country.
 It also includes the income generated from Services within the territory.
 As for the last amendment, the rate for individual income tax is 10%.
 However, married individuals have to pay the tax separately from their spouses, implying that no joint filing applies in the country.

 Social Security Tax – The social security tax in Romania is called a social contribution.
 Both employer and employee have to pay and contribute to the salary income derived from their independent activities.
 The social security state budget law can modify the contribution rates, but the state budget law or any other amendment can also affect it.

 - Employee contributions – Employees have to contribute towards the social contribution through social insurance contribution at 25%, while the contribution for health insurance is 10%.
 The gross income generated from dependent activities constitutes the monthly assessment page.

 - Employer contribution – The social insurance contribution for employers is 4% under normal working conditions, but it goes up to 8% for special working conditions.
 Moreover, the rate is 2.25% for labor insurance contributions.
 Any income generated by individuals or resident/non-resident individuals as a gross salary serves the monthly assessment base.